ajjaic/til/bash.markdown

 ```
 # Screen Flashing in OSX

 I like a quiet computer.
-But I also like tab-completing commands in the terminal, which produces a necessary alert from time to time.
+But I also like tab-completing commands in the
+terminal, which produces a necessary alert from time to time.

-A solution I found today is to use OSX Accessibility features to add a screen flash on alerts, then disable the sounds.
+A solution I found today is to use OSX Accessibility features to add a screen
+flash on alerts, then disable the sounds.

-System Preferences > Accessibility > Hearing menu, choose 'Audio' > Check 'Flash the screen when an alert occurs'
+System Preferences > Accessibility > Hearing menu, choose 'Audio' > Check '
+Flash the screen when an alert occurs'

 # Send Processes to the Background

-Processes on any POSIX-compliant computer can be sent to the background with `CTRL-Z` (`<prefix> + Z` for the tmux-ers) and returned to the foreground with `fg`.
+Processes on any POSIX-compliant computer can be sent to the background with
+`CTRL-Z` (`<prefix> + Z` for the tmux-ers) and returned to the foreground with
+`fg`.

 Here is an example: